Cheekkode: Transportation

 Cheekode village connects to other parts of India through Feroke town on the west and Nilambur town on the east.
-National highway No.66 passes through Feroke and the northern stretch connects to Goa and Mumbai.
+National Highway No.66 passes through Feroke, and the northern stretch connects to Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
-State Highway No.28 starts from Nilambur and connects to Ooty, Mysore and Bangalore through Highways.12,29 and 181.
-The nearest airport is at Kozhikode.
-The nearest major railway station is at Calicut.
+State Highway No.28 starts from Nilambur and connects to Ooty, Mysore, and Bangalore through Highways 12,29 and 181.
+The nearest airport and major railway station is at Kozhikode (Calicut).